 People often look for the one silver bullet that will lead to a million sign ups, but I'm yet to find it.
 It's a combination of small factors - being visible, being relentless and doing all of the small things right.”

 Learn more about what each of our Industry Gurus had to say about app user acquisition strategy plus their key advice into many other areas in “The Complete Guide to App Marketing from Industry Gurus”.
+You can check out more helpful blogs on all things mobile app marketing here or alternatively if you have any questions feel free to message me directly via firstname.lastname@example.org.

 Thank you to all our App Marketing Guru’s for sharing their valuable knowledge!